SmoothSpatula/SmoothSpatula-StageCounter/README.md

 # SmoothSpatula-StageCounter
-Display the stage number on the HUD
+Display the stage number, name and variant on the HUD

 ---